Table of Contents

 However, even smaller companies can benefit from the added rules provided in the accrual system, so you may want to voluntarily work with accrual accounting from the start.

-In cash accounting, revenue and expenses are recognized when they are received and paid, respectively.
+Cash accounting refers to an accounting method in which revenue and expenses are recognized when they are received and paid, respectively.
 That means there is no unearned revenue.
 Once you are paid, the revenue goes on your income statement.

 Conversely, if you have received revenue from a client but not yet earned it, then you record the unearned revenue in the deferred revenue journal, which is a liability.
+A liability is defined as a financial obligation that a company owes to another party.

 When is unearned revenue recognized?

 To determine when you should recognize revenue, the Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) presented and brought into force ASC 606.
+ASC 606 refers to the revenue recognition standard established by the FASB and IASB that provides a unified framework for recognizing revenue from contracts with customers.

 If you are unfamiliar with ASC 606, I strongly recommend you read the related article for now and take the time to go over the entire document with your accountant at some point.